The Consequences of Perfectionism

 Healthy relationships are built on mutual respect, emotional responsiveness, and effective conflict management.
 Dr. John Gottman’s research provides a roadmap for how couples can foster these elements and create a relationship that stands the test of time.
 By building strong love maps, cultivating appreciation, turning toward each other, managing conflict constructively, and creating shared meaning, couples can enhance their connection and build a lasting partnership.

 As you navigate your relationship, remember that these principles take time and effort to develop.
 Be patient with yourself and your partner as you work to strengthen your bond, and know that with intention and care, you can build a relationship that thrives.
-If this feels out of reach, or you need extra support in exploring this connection, reach out to a mental health professional to build more skills for your emotional toolbox.
+If this feels out of reach, or you need extra support in exploring this connection, reach out to a mental health professional at Bridger Peaks Counseling to build more skills for your emotional toolbox.

 Information interpreted from the following source: